Justice Department launching investigation into Ahmaud Arbery's death as a hate crime, family's attorneys say

 The U.S. Department of Justice is launching an investigation into the shooting death of an unarmed black man in Georgia as a hate crime, according to attorneys for the victim's family.
 Ahmaud Arbery, 25, was shot and killed by two white men while jogging in his neighborhood on February 23.
 Three arrests were made this month after video surfaced of the violent encounter.

-The U.S. Attorney for the Southern District of Georgia Bobby Christine told CBS News his office is looking into why Glynn County and the state of Georgia took more than two months to make an arrest and whether the region has historically violated the rights of its citizens, according to the family's attorneys.
+Attorneys for Arbery's family said the U.S. Attorney for the Southern District of Georgia Bobby Christine and his office will look into why Glynn County and the state of Georgia took more than two months to make an arrest and whether the region has historically violated the rights of its citizens.
 The U.S. Attorney said he plans to file criminal and civil charges.

 William Bryan, who recorded Arbery's killing from his car, was arrested and charged with felony murder and criminal attempt to commit false imprisonment.
 His footage showed 64-year-old Gregory McMichael and his 34-year-old son, Travis, confront Arbery before shooting him.